itsvinayak/TurboNvimConfig.nvim/README.md

 - Launch Neovim:
   Open Neovim by running nvim in your terminal.
 - Install Plugins:
-  Upon first launch, Neovim will automatically install plugins specified in the configuration file.
+  Neovim will automatically install plugins specified in the configuration file upon the first launch.
 This might take a few moments depending on your internet connection.
 - Additional Configuration:
-  Optionally, you can further customize TurboNvimConfig to suit your preferences by editing the init.vim file located at ~/.config/nvim/init.vim.
+  Optionally, you can customize TurboNvimConfig by editing the init to suit your preferences.vim file located at ~/.config/nvim/init.vim.
 - Restart Neovim:
   After making any customizations or adjustments to the configuration, restart Neovim to apply the changes.